-In this year, 2017, we celebrate 20 years as Workplace Learning PEI!
+In 2017, we celebrated 20 years as Workplace Learning PEI!

 We have been around since 1997 promoting the benefits of workforce development and Workplace Essential Skills (WES) training to employers, job seekers, politicians and anyone else who would listen.

 We started out as Workplace Education PEI In 1997, knocking on employer doors, to drive home the benefits of WES training and the fact that 60% of Islanders, with low levels of Essential Skills, were in the workforce.
 That meant that the best place to offer training programs was at work.
 Employers bought in and award-winning workplace education programs were established at places like Cavendish Farms, Royal Star Foods, Durabelt, DME, Paderno and the City of Charlottetown.

 In 2007 Workplace Education PEI became incorporated as Workplace Learning PEI Inc (WLPEI).
 We continue to work with employers in many sectors (aerospace, advanced manufacturing, food processing, boat building).
 In 2015 we expanded our services to include WES Programs for those seeking to enter or advance in the workforce.

 Over the years we have built effective partnerships with many service delivery organizations, industry groups and businesses on PEI – all working together to help Islanders and those new to PEI, become fully contributing members of the Island economy.